-Orange County Hypoxia and Asphyxia Birth Injury Attorneys
+Orange County Hypoxia Asphyxia Attorney

 Perinatal Hypoxia and Perinatal Asphyxia

-Hypoxia and asphyxia are two terms which refer to reduced oxygen flow to a fetus or infant or total oxygen deprivation.
-Hypoxia refers to low or inadequate levels of oxygen reaching the body's tissues as a result of poor oxygen supply or poor utilization of oxygen by the body.
+Hypoxia and asphyxia are two terms that refer to reduced oxygen flow to a fetus or infant or total oxygen deprivation.
+Hypoxia refers to low or inadequate levels of oxygen reaching the body’s tissues as a result of poor oxygen supply or poor utilization of oxygen by the body.
 Asphyxia is the result of an obstruction or injury to the passages that deliver air and oxygen to the body.
 To clarify, if asphyxia causes an inability to take in adequate oxygen, hypoxia may result.